Accessibility Statement

 Commitment to Accessibility

-Kaely Phelps Psychotherapy LTD is committed to ensuring that our psychotherapy services and website are accessible to all individuals, including those with disabilities.
-We believe everyone deserves equal access to mental health support and we strive to provide an inclusive, welcoming environment for all clients.
+Kaely Phelps Psychotherapy LTD is committed to ensuring that my psychotherapy services and website are accessible to all individuals, including those with disabilities.
+I believe everyone deserves equal access to mental health support and I strive to provide an inclusive and welcoming environment for all clients.

 Website Accessibility

-We are working to ensure this website meets Web Content Accessibility Guidelines (WCAG) 2.1 Level AA standards.
-Our ongoing efforts include:
+I aim to ensure this website meets Web Content Accessibility Guidelines (WCAG) 2.1 Level AA standards.
+Ongoing efforts include working to ensure the following -

 Navigation and Structure: